gazebosim/gz-sim/tutorials/migration_plugins.md

 * Plugins don't have direct access to physics objects such as `physics::Model`.
-  Instead, they can either deal directly with entities and their components by calling functions in the ECM, or using convenient objects such as `ignition::gazebo::Model` which wrap the ECM interface.
+  Instead, they can either deal directly with entities and their components by calling functions in the ECM, or using convenient objects such as `gz::sim::Model` which wrap the ECM interface.

 All these changes are meant to give plugin developers more flexibility to only use the features they need, and several layers of abstraction which